-In the humanities and particularly the creative classroom, I believe that the passive learning of concepts should be outweighed substantially by active ways of learning: peer discussions, designing, building.
+In the classroom, I believe that the passive learning of concepts should be outweighed substantially by active ways of learning: peer discussions, designing, building.
 The resulting skill set is, I believe, characterized by a capacity to evaluate and create work with greater confidence.

 I aim to promote an understanding of artworks, genres and even disciplines not as discrete nor as entirely confirmed, but rather as open for business, so to speak: open for creative interpretation, modification, continuation, refutation, and revision as well as building fluency and eventually expertise.